Smoked Mac and Cheese

 - Use block cheese and shred it yourself; pre-shredded cheese has anti-caking agents that make the sauce grainy.

 Cast iron is the ideal pan: it holds heat on the smoker, builds crispy edges, and goes straight from grate to table.
-This isn't diet food - it's the side dish that makes people come back for seconds.
+This isn’t diet food.
+It’s the side dish that makes people come back for seconds.

 Ingredients